 Norma (Davis) McFarland Baum

-SCHERERVILLE, IN - Norma (Davis) McFarland Baum of Schererville, IN passed away Saturday, December 19, 2020.
-She is survived by daughter, Roberta (Robert) Imborek; sons: Randall (Tracey) and Ronald (Jacqueline) McFarland; grandchildren: Katherine (Paula) Imborek, Randall (Tiffany) McFarland, Joshua (Natalie) Imborek, Michael (Laura) McFarland, Robert McFarland, Nicole (Ryan) Bridges, Aaron McFarland; 11 great-grandchildren; brothers: Allen (Jane) and Richard Davis; sister-in-law June Baltes; and several nieces and nephews.
-Preceding her in death was her infant son Roger McFarland; parents Shelton and Luella Davis; infant grandson Jamie Smith; grandson Ryan McFarland; sister Arlene Bender; and nephew John Davis.
+SCHERERVILLE, IN — Norma (Davis) McFarland Baum, of Schererville, IN, passed away Saturday, December 19, 2020.
+She is survived by daughter, Roberta (Robert) Imborek; sons, Randall (Tracey) and Ronald (Jacqueline) McFarland; grandchildren: Katherine (Paula) Imborek, Randall (Tiffany) McFarland, Joshua (Natalie) Imborek, Michael (Laura) McFarland, Robert McFarland, Nicole (Ryan) Bridges and Aaron McFarland; 11 great-grandchildren; brothers, Allen (Jane) and Richard Davis; sister-in-law, June Baltes; and several nieces and nephews.
+Preceding her in death was her infant son, Roger McFarland; parents, Shelton and Luella Davis; infant grandson, Jamie Smith; grandson, Ryan McFarland; sister, Arlene Bender; and nephew, John Davis.

 Norma lived life with passion and was a driving force in whatever the situation.
 She never sat back and watched, was quick to join in, and usually directed whatever activity was going on around her.